DanKim0213/Today-I-Learned/Develop/Reactjs/what-makes-react-exceptional.md

 - Tell React your destination, not turn by turn where to go - Declarative UI Programming.
 - All React “sees” is the UI tree you return, based on which it changes the DOM nodes.

-So far, we've looked over [How Browser Renders Content](../Web/how-browser-renders-content.md)
+So far, you've looked over [How Browser Renders Content](../Web/how-browser-renders-content.md)

 What makes React exceptional?
-First, _[Declarative UI Programming](#declarative-ui-programming)_ changes the way we codes.
+First, _[Declarative UI Programming](#declarative-ui-programming)_ changes the way your codes.
 And lastly, by _[React applying minimum operations](#react-applies-minimal-necessary-operations)_, the duration of browser painting is decreased.

 ## Declarative UI Programming